Remote PC Integration

 Server Specifications for Hosting NETLAB+ Pod Virtual Machines

 The following table shows the current recommended specifications for ESXi host servers used to host virtual machines in NETLAB+ pods.
-These specifications have been tested by NDG with VMware ESXi 4.0 and 4.1 and have demonstrated workloads of 40 active virtual machines.

 Please check the VMware Compatibility Guide to verify that all server hardware components are compatible with the version of VMware ESXi that you wish to use.

-Specification Last Updated: December 15, 2011
+Specification Last Updated: February 25, 2019

 Components Recommended Minimum / Features